sosy-lab/benchexec/doc/table-generator.md

 (e. g. `correct` or `correct-unconfirmed`), but it is possible to use any column specified in the table-definition file by adding the attribute `relevantForDiff` with value `true` to the `column` tag.
-If the attribute `relevantForDiff` is specified at at least one column, only these columnswill be taken for comparison.
+If the attribute `relevantForDiff` is specified at at least one column, only these columns will be taken for comparison.
 Whenever the `status` column is compared, the category is compared as well.

 By default, the tables contain only those parts of the task id (task name, property, expected verdict,